 Abstract

 Accurate sales forecasting helps retailers to reduce the product stockholding costs while matching consumers’ demand to produce higher profits.
 In a grocery retailing forecasting system, many sources of information may influence forecasting accuracy.
 This paper develops a four steps methodological framework to investigate the value of intra- and inter-category SKU level promotional information in improving the forecasting accuracy.
-The method consists of the identification of potentially influential categories, the building of explanatory variable space, variable selection and model estimation by a multistage LASSO (Least Absolute Shrinkage and Selection Operator) regression, and the use of a rolling scheme to generate forecasts.
-The empirical results show that models integrating more information, even those that includes extra information from intra-category top five sales products, perform significantly better than the baseline model when using the proposed methodology framework.
+The method consists of the identification of potentially influential categories, the building of the explanatory variable space, variable selection and model estimation by a multistage LASSO (Least Absolute Shrinkage and Selection Operator) regression, and the use of a rolling scheme to generate forecasts.
+The empirical results show that models integrating more information, even those that includes extra information from the top five intra-category sales products, perform significantly better than the baseline model when using the proposed methodology framework.
 In general, we can improve the forecasting accuracy by about 14.3 percent over the model using only the SKU’s own predictors.
-But among the improvements, about 88.1 percent of it comes from the intra-category information, and only 11.9 percent from the inter-category information.
+But of the improvements achieved, about 88.1 percent of it comes from the intra-category information, and only 11.9 percent from the inter-category information.
 The results at category level show that the accuracy improvements are uneven among different categories.
 Though intra-category information still consistently contributes the main part of the forecasting improvements across categories, inter-category information can also contribute up to 40% in some categories.
 This paper proposes guidelines to practitioners on whether and how they can improve the sales forecasting accuracy at SKU level by integrating intra- and inter-category promotional information when building a forecasting system for grocery retailers.
+The results also have implications for promotional category management.

 Keywords: Forecasting; Business analytics; OR in marketing; Retailing; Promotions; Cross-category information